Charles1729/Asymptomatic/README.md

 # Asymptomatic
 A portmanteau of "automatic" and "asymptote".
 We're all aware of the [Geogebra diagram to Asymptote conversion](https://www.geogebra.org/classic?lang=en) written by Azjps about a decade or so ago.
-While this does its job well, I think anyone who's used this tool knows that quite a bit of effort has to go into making the diagram *usable*.
+While this does its job well, I think anyone who's used this tool to make Olympiad geometry or math contest geometry diagrams knows that quite a bit of effort has to go into making the diagram *usable*.

 Asymptomatic is an attempt at automating this process!
 This is currently a work in progress.
 Suggest features!